This column will explain the interface that connects the Ethernet MAC and Ethernet PHY.

 RMII (Reduced Media-Independent Interface)

 RMII (Reduced Media-Independent Interface) is a standard developed to reduce the number of signals connecting PHY and MAC.
-100Mbps communication is achieved with a 50MHz clock (100Mbps/10Mbps both operate at 50MHz) and a 2-bit wide data bus.
+It achieves 100Mbps communication with a 50MHz clock (100Mbps/10Mbps both operate at 50MHz) and a 2-bit wide data bus.

 Source: Wikipedia, the free encyclopedia